-For more details, please refer to the brochure for the 2018 session under RELATED FILES tab.
+For more details, please refer to the brochure under the RELATED FILES tab.

 The UNU Global Seminars began in Japan in the Kanto area in 1985 with the first Shonan Session, and in the Kansai area in 1995 with the Kobe Session.
 In Japan, additional UNU Global Seminars are held in Tohoku, Shimane-Yamaguchi, Hokkaido, Kobe-Awaji, Kanazawa, and Okinawa.
 The expansion of the UNU Global Seminars abroad began with the Seoul (South Korea) Session in 2003.

 The seminar is open to university students (both undergraduate and postgraduate) , irrespective of their major.
 Young professionals who are interested in the theme of the seminar are also welcome, although those working in the subject area are not admissible.
 Participants are required to understand both English and Japanese, as lectures will be delivered in either language.
 Simultaneous interpretation will not be provided.